Universal Freezing Transitions of Dipole-Conserving Chains: Uniqueness of fully extended states

-In this appendix, we prove that in a $d=\infty$ system with open boundary and any locality $k$, each particle configuration is dynamically connected to \emph{exactly one} FES, i.e. there is one and only one FES to which any given particle configuration can be mapped via a series of $k$-local hopping moves.
+In this appendix, we prove that in a $d=\infty$ system with open boundary and any finite interaction range $k$, each particle configuration is dynamically connected to \emph{one and only one} FES.
 This also implies that for $d=\infty$ each Krylov sector contains a single unique FES, by which it can be characterised.
-This generalises the result of Ref. \cite{Pozderac_DinfHSF}, where uniqueness was proven in the special case of $k=3$.
+This generalises the result of Ref.~\cite{Pozderac_DinfHSF}, where uniqueness was proven in the special case of $k=3$.

 We start by proving the following lemma:\\